-Certain reclassifications to operating expense line items have been made to prior period amounts for consistency and comparability with the current periods' condensed consolidated financial statements presentation.
-These reclassifications had no effect on the reported total operating expense for the periods presented.
+Certain reclassifications to revenue categories and operating expense line items have been made to prior period amounts for consistency and comparability with the current periods' condensed consolidated financial statements presentation.
+These reclassifications had no effect on the reported total revenue, operating expense, net loss or stockholder's equity for the periods presented.